Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: Experimental details

 NWs were grown on a patterned Si(111) substrate by molecular beam epitaxy (MBE).
 A \ce{SiO2} film (thickness $\sim$25~nm) was deposited by plasma-enhanced chemical vapor deposition (PECVD).
 It is used as a mask for the selective growth of NWs.
 Openings were fabricated using electron-beam lithography in a polymethyl methacrylate (PMMA) resist.
 They consist in a hexagonal array of holes (diameter $\sim$20~nm) with a pitch of 500~nm or 1~$\mu$m.
 The holes were transferred to the \ce{SiO2} mask by reactive-ion etching (RIE) with \ce{SF6}/\ce{CHF3} gases, followed by a wet chemical etching in dilute HF:\ce{H2O} (1:100) to remove the last nanometers of \ce{SiO2} before loading the substrate into the MBE chamber for degassing in ultra-high vacuum.

 The MBE growth was performed in a Riber Compact 32 system.
 The NW growth sequences and the angles of molecular beams are depicted in Fig.~\ref{fig:nw_growth}.
 Ga was supplied using a standard effusion cell.
 It first results in localized liquid Ga droplets above the mask openings.
-Arsenic was then supplied by a valved cracker producing \ce{As4} and resulted in the NW growth via the self-catalyzed vapor-liquid-solid (VLS) method.
-The VLS growth was conducted at 610$^\circ$C. After the VLS growth, Ga droplets were crystallized by closing the Ga shutter and increasing the As flux to roughly twice the previous value at a substrate temperature of about 500$^\circ$C. We observed a zincblende GaAs crystal structure along most of the NWs, except in the NW tips ($\sim$30\% of the total length, see for example CL maps of core-1 and core-2 in Fig.~\ref{fig:cl_map_be}) which correspond to the droplet crystallization growth.
+Arsenic was then supplied as \ce{As4} by a valved source and resulted in the NW growth via the self-catalyzed vapor-liquid-solid (VLS) method.
+The VLS growth was conducted at 610$^\circ$C. After the VLS growth, Ga droplets were crystallized by closing the Ga shutter and increasing the As flux to roughly twice the previous value at a substrate temperature of about 500$^\circ$C (except for sample shell-4, see section V).
+This growth sequence yields a first, long zinc-blende (ZB) segment, named \emph{pure ZB segment}, and a second segment with mixed wurtzite (WZ) and ZB crystal structures (see transmission electron microscope images in the appendix, and the schematic in Fig.~\ref{fig:nw_growth}).
+This WZ/ZB mixed segment is attributed to the droplet crystallization~\cite{Priante2013,Kim2012a}, it represents approximately 30\% of the total length and it is named \emph{droplet crystallization segment}.

 For two samples (core-1 and core-2), Be dopants were provided during the VLS growth and an AlGaAs passivation shell (thickness $\sim$13~nm) was grown after the droplet crystallization.
-For the others (shell-1 to shell-5), the NW cores were not intentionally doped, and the doped shells were grown upon the sidewall facets of \{110\} family in the conventional vapor-solid (VS) mode with Be (p-type) or Si (n-type) dopants.
+For the others (shell-1 to shell-5), the NW cores were non intentionally doped, and doped shells were grown upon the sidewall facets of the \{110\} family in the conventional vapor-solid (VS) mode with Be (p-type) or Si (n-type) dopants.
 Detailed growth parameters are given in Table~\ref{tab:sample}, including the growth temperature and the V-to-III beam equivalent pressure (BEP) ratio used for growing the doped core or shell.
+The very top of shell-doped NWs, corresponding to the shell overgrowth on top of the core, is named \emph{tip segment}.